cloudashdev/cloudash/README.md

 _The current version (0.1) is free and will work for the next 3 months.
 Version 1.0 and above will probably be paid._

 _Cloudash use AWS SDK to get metrics data.
-Be warned that [AWS changes for those API calls.](https://aws.amazon.com/cloudwatch/pricing/)_
+Be warned that [AWS charges for those API calls.](https://aws.amazon.com/cloudwatch/pricing/)_

 ![Cloudash - overview screen](./images/overview.jpg)